kunal-mohta/FirewallRulesLICS/README.txt

 Inputs are given in the form of packets having properties related to the clauses/conditions.

-For this program, inputs are given by `packet/14` predicates, following the following format -
+For this program, inputs are given by `packet/14` predicates, following the format -

 ```
 packet(